jenden/intro-to-git/README.md

 >  If you write code, you should be using a version control system.

-At it's most basic, version control tracks changes in files over time and allows you to easily view differences and restory the last working version if you break something (which you will).
-Most version control systems work at the file level so they don’t care if you’re writing R, Python, GAMS, C++ or CSS or just text like this tutorial.
+At it's most basic, version control tracks changes in files over time and allows you to easily view differences and restore the last working version if you break something (which you will).
+Most version control systems work at the file level so they don’t care if you’re writing R, Python, GAMS, C++, CSS or just plain text like this tutorial.

-If you're writing software, then you can connect your version control system into a continuous integration (CI) and continuous delivery or deployment (CD) pipeline that will help you ship faster and better quality products.
+Plus, if you're writing software, there are a world of tools you can connect to your version control system to perform continuous integration and continuous delivery or deployment (CI/CD) that will help you ship faster and create better quality products.

 ### What you'll learn

-The goal is at the end of this lab you should are Git literate (giterate?).
-You'll know why it's useful, the basics of how it works, how to follow a simple analysis workflow and enough about advanced capabilities that you can decide if you want to learn more.
+At the end of this lab you should be Git literate.
+You'll know why it's useful, the basics of how it works, how to follow a simple analysis workflow and enough about its more advanced capabilities that you can decide if you want to learn more.

 ### What you'll need

 1. Git installed on your computer.
 Depending on your system, it may already be installed.
+I have some basic instructions for Mac and Windows below.
+If they don't work for you, turn to your friends, Google and Stack Overflow!

    - On a Mac, open the Terminal application type `git --version` and then hit enter.
 If you see a response like the one below you're all set.
 If git is not installed, you should be prompted to install the Xcode Command Line tools from Apple.
 If all else fails, follow the instructions on [git-scm.org](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install for macOS.